GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/chat-channel-components/overview.md

 ## Showing a Channel programmatically

-While the general use-case is that users navigate from a Channel List to a chat channel there can be exceptions from that.
+While the general use case is that users navigate from a Channel List to a chat channel, there can be exceptions to that.
 In some cases, it is required to directly show a channel.
-Not only that, it can also be helpful to have the option to programmatically navigate to a certain channel.
+Not only that, but it can also be helpful to have the option to programmatically navigate to a certain channel.

 The SDK makes this easy as it exposes the `ChatChannelView` as the view that holds the UI and logic for showing the chat channel.
 It requires two parameters: